Hacker's terminal screen with glowing amber command glyphs and forge-spark effects on a slate-black background

 Assisted--assistedYou code in VS Code; orchestrator prompts and validates gates

-Estimate--estimateShows slice count, token estimate, and cost — without executing
+Estimate--estimateShows slice count, token estimate, and cost, without executing.
+Returns the same numbers as the forge_estimate_quorum tool.

 Results written to: .forge/runs/<timestamp>/.
 Also available as: forge_run_plan MCP tool.